Install

 Emotion has an optional Babel plugin that optimizes styles by compressing and hoisting them and creates a better developer experience with source maps and labels.

-or if you prefer npm
+yarn add --dev babel-plugin-emotionor if you prefer npm

-npm install --save-dev babel-plugin-emotion
+npm install --save-dev babel-plugin-emotion.babelrc

 {